Tartsi/Fullstack-projekti/documentation/workhours.md

     - 1 hour: Provided customer with the current state of the project and received feedback + also provided customer with background options for the site.
 - 11.07.2025
     - 1 hour: Fixed translations in the About-section after customer feedback.
+- 15.07.2025
+    - 4 hours: Added Background to the site and made the site be more responsive through large code optimizations.
+Updated Project definition based on customer review #1 of the site.